We offer quality handcrafted furniture that is designed and made to endure generations.

 Dovetail joints are immensely popular, quite pleasing to the eye and a structurally sound joint that can be traced to ancient Egypt.
 A set of "tails" on one board locks into a set of "pins" on another, forming a durable 90-degree mechanical joint.
 We use dovetails for our drawer construction in all of our heirloom quality furniture designs.
 With through dovetails the ends of each board are exposed, whereas half-blind dovetails hide the joint on one face.
 We use half blind dovetails on most of our drawers and take great care in their artistry and their fitting.
 In fact, we have a client who still pulls out a drawer on occasion to marvel at the joinery five years after her sideboard was delivered!

-Splined miter joints: A mitered joint is when two boards are each cut, or beveled, at 45 degree angles, then fixed together to meet at a point.
-Since endgrain acts as a very poor glue surface, additional support is necessary to keep the joint from splitting apart.
+Our Perfected Splined Miter Joints: A mitered joint is when two boards are each cut, or beveled, at 45 degree angles, then fixed together to meet at a point.
+Since endgrain acts as a poor glue surface, additional support is necessary to keep the joint from splitting apart.
 A splined miter is an attractive way to achieve this structural strength.
 Splines are small wooden inserts that fit into a saw cut, or kerf, made in the miter.
 We do use splined miter joints on casework, cabinetry and some furniture frames as this joint is very solid when splined and adds an interesting detail.
 Additionally, we employ splined miter joints within our Mod Century Collection for our open legs on dining and cocktail tables in an angle slightly more open than the usual 90 degrees.

 The Seasonal Movement of Solid Wood

 Wood expands and contracts with changes in relative humidity so, when the air is damp, wood absorbs moisture and expands and when the air is dry, it releases moisture and contracts.
 A 9"-wide piece of hardwood can expand or contract as much as 1/8" across its width due to seasonal changes in humidity.
 This natural movement is accounted for in all of the furniture, custom table tops and live edge slabs that we make.